April 7, 2019

 *Loma Linda Academy students wearing an LLA shirt or uniform: $1.00

-Children at the 4th-grade age level and younger must be accompanied by a parent or guardian.
+NOTE: Children at the 4th-grade age level and younger must be accompanied by a parent or guardian.
+Free parking is first come, first served.

 Engage in hands-on learning with artists, engineers, quadcopter pilots, cooks, firefighters, woodworkers, quilters, botanists, musicians, chemists and more.